Universal scaling dimensions for highly irrelevant operators in the Local Potential Approximation: Introduction

 While an exact analytical solution to this truncated FRG formulation is still not possible in general, the LPA enables numerical treatments that provide valuable insights into the system's behaviour.
 It allows for numerical estimates of various physical quantities, including critical exponents and the scaling equation of state \cite{Morris:1994ki,Morris:1994ie,Morris:1996xq,Morris:1997xj,Morris:1998,Bagnuls:2000,Berges:2000ew,Pelissetto:2000ek,Rosten:2010vm,Dupuis:2020fhh}.
 Moreover, the LPA serves as the initial step in a systematic derivative expansion \cite{Morris:1994ki,Morris:1994ie,Morris:1996xq,Morris:1997xj,Morris:1998}, which facilitates a more comprehensive exploration of the system's properties \cite{Morris:1996xq,Morris:1998,Bagnuls:2000,Berges:2000ew,Pelissetto:2000ek,Rosten:2010vm,Dupuis:2020fhh}.

 Nevertheless it is important to acknowledge the limitations of the LPA and more generally the derivative expansion.
-Since such truncations do not correspond to a controlled expansion in some small parameter, the errors incurred can be expected to be of the same order in general as the quantities being computed.
-Furthermore, quantities that should be universal, and thus independent of the specific form of the cutoff, are not.
+Since such truncations do not correspond to a controlled expansion in some small parameter, the errors incurred can be expected to be of the same order in general as the quantities being computed\footnote{See however refs. \cite{DePolsi:2020pjk,DePolsi:2021cmi,DePolsi:2022wyb,Balog:2019rrg}}.
+Furthermore, quantities that should be universal, and thus independent of the specific form of the cutoff, are not (for example for the critical exponent $\nu$ at the Wilson-Fisher fixed point in $d=3$ dimensions, the LPA yields $\nu=0.689$ with a sharp cutoff \cite{Morris:1994ki} whilst for a power-law cutoff one obtains $\nu=0.660$ \cite{Morris:1994ie}).

 It has long been understood that an exception to this is the general form of a non-trivial fixed potential $V(\ph)$ in the large field regime \cite{Morris:1994ki,Morris:1994ie,Morris:1997xj,Morris:1998}, which follows from asymptotic analysis: \be V(\ph) = A|\ph|^{d/d_\ph}+\cdots\qquad\text{as}\qquad \ph\to\pm\infty\,, \ee where the ellipses stand for subleading terms (see later).
 The leading term coincides with the scaling equation of state precisely at the fixed point.
 It is a simple consequence of dimensional analysis on using the scaling dimension $d_\ph =\frac12(d-2+\eta)$ for the field $\ph$ at the fixed point, $\eta$ being its anomalous dimension.
 However asymptotic analysis does not fix the amplitude $A$ or the anomalous dimension $\eta$, which have to be found by other means, for example by numerical solution of truncated fixed point equations.